-In the context of point (b)(1) of AMC1 NCC.GEN.140(a)(17), the operator may consider that any meteorological information that is provided by the organisation within the scope of the meteorological information included in the flight documentation defined in chapter 6 and chapter 7 of MCAR-3 (Meteorological Service for Air Navigation) should originate only from authoritative sources or certified
+In addition to GM1 SPO.GEN.140(a)(18) and in the context of point (b)(1) of AMC1 SPO.GEN.140(a)(18), the operator may consider that any meteorological information that is provided by the organisation within the scope of the meteorological information included in the flight documentation defined in MCAR-3 should originate only from authoritative sources or certified providers, and should not be transformed or tampered, except for the purpose of presenting the data in the correct format.
+The organisation's process should provide assurance that the integrity of such service is preserved in the data to be used by both flight crews and operators, regardless of their form.

-GM2 NCC.GEN.140(a)(17) Documents, manuals, and information to be carried
+GM2 SPO.GEN.140(a)(18) Documents, manuals, and information to be carried